ibilalkayy/flow/README.md

 ## Documentation

-To get to know about the application in detail, you can visit the [docs](https://github.com/ibilalkayy/flow/tree/main/docs) to understand the application in a better way.
+To know about the application in detail, you can visit the [docs](https://github.com/ibilalkayy/flow/tree/main/docs) to understand the application in a better way.

 ## What You Need?